gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-04-18-per-game-skins-in-the-delta-classic-video-game-emulator-for-ios.md

 2. show only the score from the secondary screen
 3. remove all controls other than the d-pad, start and delta button

-I achived this goal as follows:
+I achieved this goal as follows:
 1. define two seperate screens to split the DS image
 2. rotate each of the screens
 3. overlap the screens so that only the score from the secondary screen is visible